jwgrenning/cpputest-starter-project/README.md

   --volume "${DIR_ON_HOST}":"${DIR_IN_CONTAINER}" \
 ```

-#### Build your own docker image
+#### Make the Docker environment your own

 Now that I've got you started, you may want to make this your own.
 You can modify `docker/build.sh` and `docker/run.sh` scripts as needed.
-You will probably want to change the `TAG` if you plan on pushing your image to docker hub so you can share it between machines.
+You will want to change the `TAG` if you plan on pushing your image to docker hub so you can share it between machines.

+We've only scratched the surface of the Docker's capabilities.

 </details>